ishmal/open60/README.md

 ### Downloads

 Installable .apk files for Android can be found here:  https://github.com/ishmal/open60/releases .
+The easiest way to install is to browse to the releases page with your Android device's browser, and click the link.
+Your browser will ask you how to continue.

 ### Observations about the Mini60